yeokm1/doschgpt/README.md

 # If using Open Watcom v2.0 beta installed to C:\WATCOM2
 20setenv.bat

-# If using Open Watcom v1.9 installed to C:\WATCOM
+# If using Open Watcom v1.9 installed to C:\WATCOM (Not recommended)
 19setenv.bat

 # To compile